-- The Great Bears of the Gallowswood and Iron Fang solos in the army gain Countercharge.
+- The Great Bears of Gallowswood and Iron Fang solos in this army gain Countercharge.

 - Countercharge - When an enemy model advances and ends its movement within 6" of this model and in its LOS, this model can immediately charge it.
 This model can use Countercharge only once per round and not while engaged.